Featurevisor

 • variableSchema: the variable schema

-A hook is a simple object with a unique required name and optional functions:
+A module is a simple object with an optional unique name, an optional setup lifecycle function, and optional evaluation callbacks:

 // before evaluation